-Cheery Family Activities to Get You into the CNY Spirit in 2021
+Cheery Family Activities to Get You into the CNY Spirit

-Published 23 January 2021 at 17:34
+Published 27 December 2022 at 17:34

 Chinese New Year is a time when families gather to celebrate together and there is an overall feeling of happiness in the air.
 From baking, crafting, decorating to attending festivals and having themed family photo sessions, every element of the season brings a smile to your face and warmth to your heart.
 It is truly the most wonderful time of the year.
 We’ve put together a list of fun and cheery family activities to partake in and spend some quality time together.